 Armenia fully shares Russia’s position.

-Canada thanks the comments and is conscious of the strong positions and diverse national circumstances on policies.
-Canada will report home and is eager to engage more as they always respected the views of colleagues and continoue to do so.
-Such discussion needs to be carefully prepared for and needs active participation on topics that go beyond the subject explored today: this is not just about Canada, and it is not just about cannabis.
+Canada thanks member states for their comments and is conscious of the strong positions and diverse national circumstances when it comes to drug policies.
+Canada will report home and is eager to engage more as we always respected the views of colleagues and continue to do so.
+Such discussion on treaty adherence needs to be carefully prepared for and needs active participation on topics that go beyond the subject explored today: this is not just about Canada, and it is not just about cannabis.

 Russia welcomes the intention of reporting accurately on this discussion, but thinks Canada does not necessarily have a comprehensive understating of the international situation.
 A number of Canadian senators were concerned with the prospective international response to which the minister’s response was “don’t worry, they will digest everything”.
 Today’s discussion shwos this might not be entirely correct, which Russia finds very good.
 Russa can’t believe New Zealand supports the violation of international rules.
 Russia doesn’t think what is happening is fingerpointing as Canada is singling itself out by refusing to comply.
 The drug control regime will go into erosion if delegations accept excuses for not complying.